pypackaging-native/pypackaging-native/docs/background/compilation_concepts.md

 between the language of the callee and the types of the language that the function is implemented in are transformed correctly.

 ## Transpilation

 Many Python projects do not deal with C/C++ directly, but use transpilers like Cython or Pythran that _generate_ C resp.
 C++ code from (quasi-)Python source code.
-Aside from almost always being exposed to the numpy C API & ABI, these modules compile into shared libraries themselves, with all the caveats mentioned above that this implies.
-However, few project's expose their cythonized functions as a C-API, so there are generally fewer concerns about ABI stability in this scenario.
+Aside from almost always being exposed to the NumPy C API & ABI, these modules compile into shared libraries themselves, with all the caveats mentioned above that this implies.
+However, few projects expose their cythonized functions as a C API, so there are generally fewer concerns about ABI stability in this scenario.

 ## Cross-compilation

-Many projects use public CI, which might not have more or less exotic architectures available in their agents.
-This means that publishing binary artifacts for such architectures can often only be achieved with cross-compilation, i.e. compiling _on_ one architecture (e.g. x86-64), _for_ another (e.g. aarch64).
+Many projects use public CI services, which might not offer some of the more exotic or emerging architectures a project wants to support.
+This means that publishing binary artifacts for such architectures can often only be achieved with cross-compilation, i.e. compiling _on_ one architecture (e.g., x86-64), _for_ another (e.g., aarch64).

 A recent example where this was necessary at scale was the introduction of a new processor architecture for Apple's M1 notebooks, for which (almost) no CI agents were available.
 Distributors of packages for `linux-aarch64`, `linux-ppc64le` or `windows-arm64` are often in similar situations.

-The difficulty in cross-compilation is that it needs further attention and separation (both conceptually, as well as in metadata) on the different requirements for the build environment (e.g. the necessary build tools that are executed on the x86-64 agent), as well as the host environment (i.e. the libraries that need to match the target architecture).
+The difficulty in cross-compilation is that it needs further attention to and separation (both conceptually, as well as in metadata) of the different requirements for the build environment (e.g. the necessary build tools that are executed on the x86-64 agent), as well as the host environment (i.e. the libraries that need to match the target architecture).

-Additionally, many build procedures assume they can execute arbitrary code (e.g. code generation) on the same architecture as the host, which is not given in this case, and needs to be worked around.
+Additionally, many build procedures assume they can execute arbitrary code (e.g. code generation) on the same architecture as the host, which is not a given in this case and may need to be worked around.

 ## Performance optimization